Estate Planning Blog Posts

 What If I Don’t Have an Estate Plan?

+An estate plan is not just a Will.
 If you get seriously ill or injured whom do you want making health care and/or financial decisions for you?
 The scary truth is that without an estate plan, the courts may complicate, delay, or even override the ability of someone of your choosing to make medical or financial decisions for you.
 A Health Care Proxy provides an opportunity to detail the level of care you wish to receive should you become incapacitated (ex. every medical option, hospice, or home care) and can alleviate stress and tension for the people responsible for communicating your desires.
 The HIPAA Release provides full access to your medical records so decisions made on your behalf are made in a more fully informed manner.

 Likewise, someone may need to access your bank accounts to continue your mortgage payments or to send a check for your child’s tuition and a Durable Power of Attorney can accomplish this.
 A Durable Power of Attorney allows someone named by you to continue to pay your bills and carry on your financial and legal life should you become incapacitated.